 The body of your newsletter is what they want to read.
 You need to help your audience and solve a problem if possible.
 Keep in mind what you want them to do after reading your email.

-If you would like them to read a blog post – tell them what benefits this blog post is to them, what they will learn when they read it and what problem does it solve for them.
+If you would like them to read a blog post – tell them what benefits this blog post is to them, what they will learn when they read it and what problem it solves for them.

 Let’s say you have a new line of dog collars in your Etsy shop.
 You want the reader to go to your shop and check them out.
 Tell them in the email why you made these collars and what gave you the idea.
 Maybe your dog got lost in the dark one night – so you can tell them that brief story and then go on to say that your new ones solve this problem as they are bright and have a place for the name tag.